 mHealth or mobile health is a broad term that includes a variety of applications used on smartphones to monitor health, treat disease, and improve human health outcomes.
 These tools can encompass remote patient monitoring sensors that use the Internet to transmit data, the OrthoLive telemedicine application for orthopedic specialists, or something as simple as the FitBit patients wear to track exercise.

-The benefit of mHealth is that the technology enables our patients to engage more fully in their own quest for help.
+The benefit of mHealth is that technology enables our patients to engage more fully in their own quest for help.
 It allows doctors to reduce the incidence of ER visits by monitoring chronic diseases.
-As a subset of telehealth, mHealth is one of the fastest growing segments in a market rife with these new tools.
+As a subset of telehealth, mHealth is one of the fastest-growing segments in a market rife with these new tools.

 Here are 32 of the latest market trends and statistics related to mHealth.

 General Digital Device Utilization Trends